Corporations Sued for Gender Discrimination Against Women and Men

 Despite protective anti-discrimination laws making gender discrimination illegal, management practices at small, mid-size, and even giant corporations often still favor the advancement of men.

-Examples of Big Companies Sued for Discrimination Against Women
+Companies Sued for Discrimination Against Women

 Microsoft.
 Women at Microsoft filed 238 complaints with the company's HR department between 2010 and 2016, including 108 complaints about sexual harassment and 119 about gender discrimination.
 There were also eight complaints of retaliation and three about pregnancy discrimination.